CityOfNewYork/patterns-cli/docs/installation.md

     // $cdn: '../'; (default)
     $cdn: 'path/to/assets/';

-The CDN can be set to another local path, or, it can be set to the remote url within the `$variables` map.
+This variable should be placed above all of your imports of the pattern Sass files.
+The CDN can be set to another local path (such as an absolute path), or, it can be set to the remote url within the `$variables` map.

 This default uses [jsDelivr](https://www.jsdelivr.com/) to pull the assets from the patterns GitHub repository and the tag of the installed version. ex;

     @import 'config/variables';
     $cdn: map-get($variables, 'cdn');